penguinmenac3/leanai/docs/examples/SimpleMNIST.md

 ```

-> **Note**: Unfortunately the progress bar does not work properly in jupyter notebooks.

 ## Wrap-Up

 That is it for the tutorial.
 You might want to have a look at tensorboard though.
 Here you go.